 - Inspiration: A leader must have the ability to inspire his team and persuade them to follow him.
 Leaders have their own styles.
 They are willing to be themselves.

 - Ability to Solve the Problems: A leader should carry the responsibility to solve the problems when needed.
 They must have their own techniques to solve the problems.

 - Honesty & Integrity: Honesty and integrity are the ingredients that a good manager must have.
-Otherwise people don’t believe you and they don’t follow you.
-Leaders build royalty and trust.
+Otherwise, people don’t believe you and they don’t follow you.
+Leaders build loyalty and trust.

 - Vision: A leader must know where he is and what he would like to achieve or accomplish in the mid-term or long-term future.

 - Communication: A leader must be a good communicator who conveys his ideas and opinions to others in an effective way.
 He must keep others informed of the journey and explains where they are and where they will arrive.

 There are traits that a good manager must have.
 Below are some of them;

 - Having the Ability to Execute a Vision: A manager must have the ability to execute a strategic vision.
 He creates a roadmap for his team to follow the vision.

 - Having the Ability to Direct the Team: A manager directs his team to perform their responsibilities on a daily basis.
 He makes resource planning and optimizes the resources while directing the team.